6 reasons you might be over eating

 Instead of a morning tea spread of muffins and cakes, change it to a fresh fruit platter and nuts.
 Bring healthy snacks from home so you don’t feel deprived and have more control over what you consume.

 Ever wondered why you make such healthy, virtuous choices in the morning, then seem to ‘give up’ around 3pm?
 It’s not surprising, really, when research shows we make more than 220 food-related decisions every day and face constant exposure to food wherever we turn.

-“What we know is by about 3pm we get something called decision fatigue, where our willpower starts to run out,” explains Dr Dale, who says the best thing you can do is try to reduce your exposure risk at this time of day.
+“What we know is by about 3pm we get something called decision fatigue,” explains Dr Dale, who says the best thing you can do is try to reduce your exposure risk at this time of day.

 “Pack foods away, avoid going shopping or pulling into a petrol station at 3pm,” she suggests.
 “It’s about making it as easy as possible to make the healthiest decisions you can.”